 Developing a monitoring and evaluation framework for the Northern Territory Government's Remote Engagement and Coordination Strategy

-The Institute has been engaged by the Northern Institute at Charles Darwin University to help develop a monitoring and evaluation framework for the Northern Territory Government (NTG) Remote Engagement and Coordination Strategy (RECS).
+The Institute was engaged by the Northern Institute at Charles Darwin University in 2021-2022 to help develop a monitoring and evaluation framework for the Northern Territory Government (NTG) Remote Engagement and Coordination Strategy (RECS).
 The RECS aims to improve outcomes for Indigenous communities by improving government service coordination and regional and remote engagement with Indigenous people.
 The Institute drew on existing Northern Institute research and consultation with NTG government staff to draw out differences between NTG staff and remote Indigenous community in regard to expectations of RECS and indicators of positive change.
 This informed an action research project which has enabled each group to separately collect, analyse and use data to assess existing engagement and coordination practice and identify how it can be improved.
-This project is being led by Institute Co-Director Linda Kelly and supported by Senior Research Fellow Danielle Campbell.
+This project was led by then Institute Co-Director Linda Kelly and supported by Senior Research Fellow Danielle Campbell.